How to Make an Easy Blue Jean Rag Quilt Tutorial

 How to Cut a Blue Jean Rag Quilt

 Blue jean rag quilt blocks are cut from the largest fabric sections of old jeans, generally the legs.
 These quilts may or may not utilize all the design or decorative elements of a pair of blue jeans.
 You choose what you want to add to your quilt and personalize it to suit your needs.

 Knowing that the block for this quilt measures 6” x 12”, the lengths of denim cut had to be at least 6” wide for that size block.
 That also means the length has to be in increments of 12” long.
 Fortunately these jeans all had long legs giving me the 24” needed for two rectangles end-to-end.
 Four rectangles measuring 6”x 12” were cut from each leg, for a total of 8 blocks per pair of jeans.

 Since this is a quick and simple project, I didn’t include any fancy trimmings from the pockets or waist bands.
 Consider saving the zippers for pouches and pant tops for purses and pillows.
 There are all kinds of creative projects to create with the leftover bits and pieces of denim.

 How Many Blocks to Cut for a Blue Jean Rag Quilt

 This entire blue jean rag quilt is made with 72 rectangles.
 The first row is 6 blocks wide.
 For the second row, two blocks measuring 6”x 6 1/2” need to be cut plus 5 full size rectangle blocks.
 One square block is sewn to each end of the row which will offset those seams between the rows..
 Now when rows 1 and 2 are sewn together, their seams are offset by 6”.
-As this is repeated throughout the quilt, it creates a brick pattern.
+As this is repeated throughout the quilt, creating a brick pattern.